San Francisco Bay Area Facial Plastic Surgery in Walnut Creek, CA

 The Face lift can be accomplished using a variety of techniques.
 The facelift method is not as important as the care used in choosing the method.
 Most techniques share many aspects, and there is a large amount of overlap.
 In general, an incision can be made along the hairline or around ears.
 Once the incision is made, Dr. Mele will remove excess fat and skin, reposition the remaining skin, and close the incision.
-Beware of surgeons bearing "name brand" facelifts.
-There are a few options in facelift techniques, but the number of options is small, and they have been described for many years.
-The main variations on the facelift are explained next.

 Types of Facelifts